PVD Coating

 How Long Does Ion-Plated Jewelry Last?

-Does Gold, Yellow, or Black Ion Plated Stainless Steel Jewelry Tarnish?
+Does Yellow Ion Plated Stainless Steel Jewelry Tarnish?

 Is Gold Ion Plated Real Gold?